metalgrid/tcpgraph/README.md

 - Live bandwidth visualization with dual-line graphs (green=inbound, red=outbound)
 - Intelligent speed bucket scaling (auto-adjusts from 0-10 Mbps to 1000+ Mbps)
 - **Smart traffic direction detection** - works with specific interfaces and the "any" pseudo-interface
+- **Interface validation on startup** - automatically lists available interfaces if invalid one specified
 - Configurable update intervals
 - Supports any network interface including "any" for all-interface monitoring
 - Graceful shutdown with Ctrl+C